5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

 {\it Outlook.} The generalized FT-HI method introduced in this Letter is not, per se, limited to insulators and remains applicable as long as the correlated $f$-shell is localized.
-A wide range of applications is hereby possible, including RE metals and local-moment RE intermetallics, localized actinide systems, as well as other RE insulating systems, like the highly frustrated RE pyrochlores.
+A wide range of applications is hereby possible, including RE metals and local-moment RE intermetallics, localized actinide systems, as well as other RE insulating systems, like the highly frustrated RE pyrochlores. \newver{In the context of RE metals and intermetallics, the IEI include the "virtual mixing interaction" due to 4$f$ electron hopping as well as the contribution generated through the $U_{fd}$ on-site Coulomb repulsion~\cite{Fulde1985,Hirst1978}; both contributions are often called "RKKY" in the literature and both are taken into account by the generalized FT-HI}.
 The method can be straightforwardly extended to multiple itinerant shells coupled through an on-site intershell Coullomb interaction to the localized quasi-atomic 4$f$ one, e.~g., both the RE 5$d$ and 6$s$ shell can be included simultaneously.
 The 4$f$-6$s$ Hund's rule interaction was recently shown to be sizable~\cite{Pivetta2020}.
-An important advantage of the method is its ability to separately evaluate the contributions of various exchange mechanisms, while employing the same framework and the same set of correlated orbitals.
-The limitation of its present implementation is that an experimental input is required to define $U_{fd}$ (though the most material sensitive parameter $F^0$ is irrelevant).
-Combining the generalized FT-HI with {\it ab initio} determination of the $f-d$ on-site interaction, like the constrained RPA method~\cite{Aryasetiawan2004}, is, therefore, a promising avenue for its future development.
+An important advantage of the method is its ability to separately evaluate the contributions of various exchange mechanisms, while employing the same framework and the same set of correlated orbitals. \newver{The generalized FT-HI method also preserves the principal advantage of the original formulation -- that a complete set of matrix elements is derived for each pair of interacting sites -- including all allowed multipolar interactions.} The limitation of its present implementation is that an experimental input is required to define $U_{fd}$ (though the most material sensitive parameter $F^0$ is irrelevant).
+Combining the generalized FT-HI with an approach for {\it ab initio} determination of the $f-d$ on-site interaction, like, e.~g., the constrained random-phase approximation ~\cite{Aryasetiawan2004}, is, therefore, a promising avenue for its future development.

 {\it Acknowledgments. } The author is grateful to Dario Fiore Mosca for useful discussions and to the CPHT computer team for support.